Parameter controller utilization techniques

 How to select and edit overlapping controllers

-Overlapping controllers can be selected alternately by clicking on them.
+You can select overlapping controllers alternately by clicking them.

-In addition, you can use the [Change] button in the inspector palette to change the ties of the overlapping ArtMesh to the controller.
+In addition, you can use the [Change] button in the inspector palette to change the controller links for the overlapping ArtMeshes.

 How to check calculation units